In the South China Sea, the U.S. is Struggling to Halt Beijing’s Advance

 “The United States does not have great options in the South China Sea,” Fravel said.
 “China will not vacate the features it occupies and the United States will not forcibly remove them. “

 China’s project has moved at a brisk pace, with reports of new military installations appearing every few weeks.
-Earlier this month, a state-run Chinese paper said that Beijing had installed 155mm rocket launchers on Fiery Cross reef in the Spratlys, purportedly to deter combat divers from Vietnam, which has been at loggerheads with China over territorial claims in the South China Sea.
+Earlier this month, a state-run Chinese paper said that Beijing had installed 155 mm rocket launchers on Fiery Cross reef in the Spratlys, purportedly to deter combat divers from Vietnam, which has been at loggerheads with China over territorial claims in the South China Sea.

-“They basically succeeded in their construction projects, and are now well on their way to having floating bases out in the Spratly islands, and there’s been really very little pushback and they’ve had to pay very little cost for doing so,” said Rapp-Hooper.
+“They basically succeeded in their construction projects, and are now well on their way to having floating bases out in the Spratly Islands, and there’s been really very little pushback and they’ve had to pay very little cost for doing so,” said Rapp-Hooper.

 She added: “It is, unfortunately, now game over.”